imyrvold/XComic/README.md

 ## Conclusion
 The app now looks like it works fairly well.
 There are a few things I would like to do, but as I am now over 11 hours into the challenge, I must start to see if I can fix the most obvious missing features.

+## Last minutes notes
+As I am finishing the challenge, I revisited the issue of persisting the image to a file on the device.
+I found out that it tried to write to the *applicationSupportDirectory*, and when I replaced that with *documentDirectory*, it worked.
+I can now browse the comics, and when a comic strip image have been persisted to file, it reads quickly from file instead of fetching from the xkcd api.
+This results in a much quicker and pleasing way to browse the comics.